 As described in greater detail in "Executive Compensation - Compensation Discussion and Analysis," the Company's executive compensation program reflects a variable pay-for-performance philosophy.
 The metrics that the Company uses for both our long-term and short-term incentive awards are selected based on an objective of incentivizing our NEOs to increase the value of our enterprise to our shareholders.
 The most important financial measures used by the Company to link the executive compensation actually paid to the Company's NEOs to the Company's performance for the most recently completed fiscal year are as follows:

-- · book value per common share - earnings available for distribution return on equity - absolute total economic return - · relative total economic return compared to a peer group - · relative total shareholder return compared to a peer group
+- absolute change in book value per common share - relative change in book value per common share compared to a peer group - absolute total economic return - · relative total economic return compared to a peer group

 CEO PAY RATIO